milosmns/milosmns.github.io/_posts/op-ed/2022-11-01-Backlogs-are-Evil.md

 #### 🎯 &nbsp; The Core Issues

 You've probably heard it before: _"Just put that in the backlog"_… and I can't stress enough how bad it is to treat your backlog this way.
 If you treat your backlog like a black hole, it actually becomes a black hole.
-A **black hole backlog** is super hard to search, the quality of backlog items is low, it's impossible to skim items quickly, there's no way to get a good overview of priorities, work motivation drops significantly -- and ultimately, you need a professional tool to manage your backlog.
+A **black hole backlog** is super hard to search, the quality of backlog items is low, it's impossible to skim items quickly, there's no way to get a good overview of priorities, work motivation drops significantly -- and ultimately, you need a professional tool to manage your backlog -- enter [TODO software of your choice], stage right.

 #### 🧽 &nbsp; Refinement Issues